Midwife Negligence Claims

 Examples of potential midwife negligence cases:

-• after the birth, failing to diagnose / treat signs of infection or jaundice in the baby
+• Failure to diagnose or treat neonatal infection or jaundice

 Our experience in midwife negligence cases